The world isn’t ending (at least not today)

 and in the afternoon i call my mother as i cook sausages on the stove and we talk

-and later that evening i watch election results filter in and the country lights up
+and that evening i watch election results filter in and the country lights up

-and sing as loud as i can about nothing and i think about how tomorrow i’ll wake up
+and sing as loud as i can about nothing and think about how tomorrow i’ll walk down

-the elementary school where kids will assuredly still be screaming utter delight
+in front of the elementary school where kids will still scream utter delight

 comes and shoots up that perfect school or any one of the horrible things that happen